pnm1977/home-assistant-ha-audit/ha_audit/DOCS.md

 - exact duplicate YAML files
 - use of `!secret`

-File contents are not copied into the audit inventory.
+File contents are not copied into the inventory report.

 ## Configuration Quality Audit

+HA Audit follows the active YAML include tree starting from `configuration.yaml`.

+This allows it to distinguish between YAML that Home Assistant is actively loading and YAML files that merely exist in the configuration directory.

-Version 0.6.0 checks for:
+It checks for:

+- active YAML files
+- unreferenced YAML files
+- missing active YAML include targets
 - duplicate automation IDs
 - duplicate automation aliases
 - duplicate script aliases
-- disabled automations
-- disabled scripts
 - unusually large automations
 - unusually large scripts
-- missing YAML include targets
 - references to entity IDs that are not currently present in Home Assistant
-- YAML files containing a high proportion of comments
+- active YAML files containing a high proportion of comments

+Missing entity references are reported as candidates for review rather than automatically being treated as faults.

 ### Commented backup configuration